Julian is a filmmaker and photographer. He received his M.A. in Communication from Wichita State and currently works for Yale University.

 The hack was attributed to EU-based criminal hackers DarkSide, and the FBI managed to recover $2.3 worth of the Bitcoin payment Colonial made to the hackers.

-7. Suez Canal Blocked By a Mega-Ship
+7. Suez Canal Blocked by a Mega-Ship

 March of 2021 saw the Suez Canal blocked by a mega-ship, the Ever Given, for 6 days, costing billions of dollars in trade revenue and becoming one of the biggest news stories of the year.
 It was transporting over 20,000 cargo containers from China to the Netherlands.

-Sudden, strong winds forced the Ever Given to turn slightly while passing through the canal, causing the hull of the ship to hit the bottom of the canal where it subsequently became stuck.
+Sudden, strong winds forced the Ever Given to turn slightly while passing through the canal, causing the hull of the ship to hit the bottom of the canal, where it subsequently became stuck.

-For 6 days, Egyptian and international teams worked around the clock to dislodge the Ever Given from the canal that was home to 12% of global trade traffic.
+For six days, Egyptian and international teams worked around the clock to dislodge the Ever Given from the canal that was home to 12% of global trade traffic.
 Though tensions ran high among those involved, it was eventually a combination of high tides and the removal of 27,000 metric tons of sand that allowed the ship to break free.

 Ultimately, due to nearly a week's worth of trade route disruption, the Suez Canal block cost roughly $9.6 billion worth of trade every day.
-Over 350 ships were caught behind the Ever Given in the blockage and caused other transport ships to reroute around the canal, costing them money and adding 8 days to their trips.
+Over 350 ships were caught behind the Ever Given in the blockage and caused other transport ships to reroute around the canal, costing them money and adding eight days to their trips.

 8. Assassination of Haitian President

 On July 7th, 2021, Haitian president Jovenel Moïse was assassinated in his home by a group of foreign mercenaries that consisted of 26 Columbians and 2 Haitian-Americans.
-Four of the assailants were killed by Haitian law enforcement and two more were apprehended soon after the assassination.
+Four of the assailants were killed by Haitian law enforcement, and two more were apprehended soon after the assassination.

 Haiti was already facing public unrest as protesters met on the streets in protest of Moïse ruling through decree for more than a year after his term had expired, as suggested by legal and constitutional experts.

-It was reported that at least 26 members of the 28 man team that assassinated Moïse were hired by Christian Emmanuel Sanon, a Haitian national who may have been looking to use the opportunity to become president of Haiti.
+It was reported that at least 26 members of the 28-man team that assassinated Moïse were hired by Christian Emmanuel Sanon, a Haitian national who may have been looking to use the opportunity to become president of Haiti.

 9. Taliban Swiftly Regain Control of Afghanistan

-After nearly 20 years of involvement in Afghanistan, the U.S. had (supposedly) had intentions of withdrawing their troops for a number of years, and that promise finally came to be in 2021 under the Doha Agreement (or the Agreement for Bringing Peace to Afghanistan).
+After nearly 20 years of involvement in Afghanistan, the U.S. had (supposedly) had intentions of withdrawing its troops for a number of years, and that promise finally came to be in 2021 under the Doha Agreement (or the Agreement for Bringing Peace to Afghanistan).